 💠 You are allowed to apply for disability while you are working, as long as you are earning less than $1,170 per month.

-💠 If you are self-employed, they may consider a yearly average, and they will consider the amount of earnings after your business expenses.
+💠 If you are self-employed they will consider the amount of earnings after your business expenses.
+If your income is sporadic, in some cases they may consider a yearly average.
 Please take a look here for more info on Special Notes for People Who Are Self-Employed

 💠 If you are working, it is extra important to have strong support from your doctor.
 It will help if your doctor clearly writes that you are medically unable perform “substantial gainful activity” (work and earn more than $1,170 per month).
 It will also help if your doctor offers a detailed written explanation of how your symptoms prevent you from performing Substantial Gainful Activity.
 This can be written in your medical records and also on an RFC form.

 💠 Most doctors do not know the social security regulations.
 Please share with your doctor the regs: Unable to sustain work at more than $1,170 per month.
 Some doctors think you must be unable to do any work at all, but this is not the Social Security policy.

 💠 If your employer has seen you struggle at work, or seen your health decline, a letter from your employer may be helpful to your case: Sample Letter from Employers

 💠 If you return to work while applying, Social Security will continue to process your application, as long as your income is below $1,170 per month.
 However, there is a chance they may change your onset date – which means you may get less backpay.
 In some cases, working for just a few weeks could mean getting many thousands of dollars less in backpay.